Welding, fabricating a bow fishing, gigging platform

 Now that it is beefed up more, time for another test fit.

-See one of them is wearing gloves?
-Its still hot from the recent welding.
+recent welding.
 I laughed so hard when he picked it up, and immediately put it down.
 I said, "want some gloves?"

 Below: Based on he wanted the new deck to be absolutely large as possible, be able to bolt it on, and remove the bolts to take it off the boat, and ease of doing the bolting/unbolting, we designed the feet to be external for ease of use.

+Now the bolts and bolt holes are a piece of cake to access and use upon instant demand.
 The black stuff on the welds is just soot.
 It comes off easy with a wire brush.
 But at the moment, its not our priority.

 See the sharp square edges on the bolt on feet?
 He is going to grind them down once he gets it home.
 He will make the corners rounded and smooth and gentle to the touch.

-This boat owner was military special ops.
-When presented with the option to have railing up there, he just laughed and said, WHY?
+with the option to have railing up there, he just laughed and said, WHY?

 Now he is fully satisfied with its stiffness.
 Oh well, its now also 15 lbs heavier than he hoped for.
 Life always has been about choices and the associated trade off's and priorities.